top of page

 Fresh Fruit & Vegetables

 ICAN partners with Gleaners and Second Helpings to provide year-round fresh produce.
-We supplement our supplies with our summer CSA program and local community gardens.
+We supplement our supplies with local community gardens.

 Volunteers Packing Food_edited.jpg